Hi, we're Maria and Dan ...

 I research how to make methods robust to large-scale application, and re-purposing toward multiple objectives.
 Deep Learning is especially useful for this; through my work, I am demonstrating that Deep Learning models can be successfully repurposed to tens to hundreds of individual similar tasks on similar data sets.
 I am thereby developing 'Design Patterns' for the use of AI for certain types of automated environmental information extraction pipelines.

-... over our passion for education and training, our desire to serve traditional underserved populations, and our advocacy for open science, built on open-source code and practices, and findable, accessible, interoperable and reusable data.
+We combine ...... over our passion for education and training, our desire to serve traditional underserved populations, and our advocacy for open science, built on open-source code and practices, and findable, accessible, interoperable and reusable data.